 Tips for employers

-As an employer, you must ensure the work environment and the way workers carry out their work is safe and healthy, regardless of the type and terms of their employment.
+As an employer, you must ensure the work environment and the way workers carry out their work is healthy and safe, regardless of the type and terms of their employment.
 This includes protecting young workers from both physical and psychological workplace hazards.
 Employers of young workers should:

 - understand young workers' risk profile